Last Updated on by Jeremy

 Thankfully, we feel the same for our established sites.

-Each month we spend roughly $700 between our two blogs, plus another $1,500 spread out over the year- and that does not even include local spending (for Discover the Burgh) and travel expenses (Living the Dream)!
+Each month we spend roughly $500-$1,000 between our two blogs, plus a few other one-off expenses throughout the year- and that does not even include local spending (for Discover the Burgh) and travel expenses (Living the Dream)!

 A rough breakdown of our current expenses includes the following: